|home | projects | contact | copyright & disclaimer | books | links

 This page contains some of the original content from the Storm Impact website.

 There are still some old Mac archive sites that allow you to download our software.
-However, many sites don't have the last released versions.
+However, many sites don't have the most-recently released versions.
 So, as a public service, this page now includes downloads of the final versions of each product.
-(I used ZipIt 1.4 for the Mac.
-However, it should be possible to unzip the files using other decompression programs.)

 The software was written during the period of Mac OS 7.0 to 8.1.
 Theorectically, any computer running or emulating those OS versions should be compatible.
 Earlier (6.0.x) and later (9.x) Mac OS versions *might* be compatible.